 The actual donation takes about 10 minutes.
 It's a lot like getting a blood test.
 After you're done, you'll want to sit and rest for a few minutes, drink lots of fluids, and take it easy the rest of the day (no hard workouts!).
 Your local blood bank or Red Cross can give you more information on what it's like and what you need to do.

 A person can't get an infection or disease from giving blood.
 The needles and other equipment used are sterile and they're used only on one person and then thrown away.
 The U.S. Food and Drug Administration (FDA) regulates U.S. blood banks.
 All blood centers must pass regular inspections in order to keep operating.

 Sometimes people who donate blood notice a few minor side effects like nausea, lightheadedness, dizziness, or fainting, but these symptoms usually go away quickly.

 The donor's body usually replaces the liquid part of blood (plasma) within 72 hours after giving blood.
 It generally takes about 4-8 weeks to regenerate the red blood cells lost during a blood donation.
 An iron-fortified diet plus daily iron tablets can help rebuild a donor's red blood supply.

-The Red Cross estimates that 15% of all blood donors in the United States are high school or college students.
-If you are eligible and wish to donate blood, contact your local blood bank or the American Red Cross for more information on what's involved.
+The Red Cross estimates that 15% of all blood donors in the United States are high school or college students — an impressive number when you consider you have to be 16 or 17 to donate blood.
+If you are eligible and want to donate blood, contact your local blood bank or the American Red Cross for more information on what's involved.
 You could save someone's life.